-2015 General Fund 2015 Nongeneral Fund 2016 General Fund 2016 Nongeneral Fund Initial Appropriation for the Biennium 4,935,314 21,610,204 5,889,300 20,656,218 Changes to Initial Appropriation 0 0 0 0
+2017 2017 2018 2018 General Fund Nongeneral Fund General Fund Nongeneral Fund Initial Appropriation for the Biennium 7,307,146 20,656,218 8,016,069 20,656,218

 Adoption Subsidy Payments [46903]

 This service area helps children in foster care who have been permanently and legally separated from their birth parents become permanent members of a new family.
 Services are provided to strengthen adoptive families after legal adoption to prevent adoption dissolution.
 Families may also obtain assistance in finalizing non-agency placement adoptions including parental placement adoptions, step-parent adoptions, intercountry adoptions, adult adoptions, and private child-placing agencies adoptions.
 When requested by the Court, investigative reports are completed that assist the courts in making informed decisions in custody dispute cases involving minor children.
 The State's Permanency Program maintains closed adoption records and releases information from these records as allowed by state law.